glugate/uno.ba/content/posts/getting-started.md

 INSERT INTO users (`first_name`, `last_name`, `email`, `password`) VALUES ('Uno', 'Glugate', 'uno@example.com', 'password');
 ```

-These migrations will be ran whe the application initializes.
+These migrations will be ran when the application initializes.

 Uno uses godotenv library to load environment variables from a file, so go ahead and install it: